Scorpy-37/Kick.com-PythonChatReader/README.txt

 NOTES:

+- The script automatically installs its dependencies.

-- You NEED to have PIP for the packages, otherwise the script will fail to install them.
+- You need to have PIP, otherwise the script will fail to install them.

-- If you run into any issues try checking the github page for whether there is a newer version, otherwise DM me and I'll try to fix it.
+- If you run into an issue with my script (main.py), either check for a newer version on the GitHub page or contact me on Discord and notify me of the issue.

 - You don't need to be streaming for this script to work.

 - Make sure you have Chrome installed, undetected-chromedriver may not function without it.
+You may also need to update your Chrome browser if the script fails to run the browser.

+- This script is old and uses some questionable methods of parsing HTML.
+I am aware of that however I can't be bothered to fix it.

 - If you have package related issues (ones coming from packages instead of the scripts themselves) try installing these specific versions of the required packages: selenium 4.10.0, undetected_chromedriver 3.5.3

-- If the script doesn't work, give it a kiss and try again.
-- If the script still doesn't work, contact me on Discord.
+- If you're having issues with script.py that are related to difficulty understanding how it works feel free to contact me on Discord.

+- The methods this script uses to read chat is likely outdated.
+I recommend looking for more API-based scripts.

 Q&A: